Dehumidifier Terms Glossary

 Noise Level (dBA)

 Sound rating that helps compare how loud a unit will be in bedrooms or living spaces.
+Use the noise and placement advisor for a practical target.

 Drain Hose Diameter